kubermatic/kubermatic/docs/proposals/cluster-dns.md

 ## Task & effort

-*Specify the taks and the effort in days*
+*Specify the tasks and the effort in days*

 * Replace service references with cluster-ip master templates - 1d
 * Give all master components access to the user clusters pod & service network - 1d